Advances in renewable energy technology

 Missouri’s dairy farms, cattle feedlots and poultry farms could also profit from installing biodigesters on site, especially if smaller operations pool their resources and as improved technology reduces biodigester costs.

 The Missouri Renewable Electricity Standard requires that 2 percent of the state’s renewable electricity is generated from solar by 2021.
 When fully implemented, this will equate to about 190,000 megawatt-hours of annual solar electricity production.

-The Missouri DNR Energy Center can tap into the Energy Revolving Fund to help finance new solar energy projects.
+The Missouri Division of Energy can tap into a revolving fund to help finance new solar energy projects.
 The Energy Center also administers the Missouri Million Solar Roofs program that provides financial incentives to buy-down the purchase and installation of an eligible solar photovoltaic system.

 Solar energy costs have come down considerably in recent years, and the new law is making it even more affordable by providing a subsidy of at least $2 per watt for farm-scale installations — about 20 to 25 percent of today’s cost for a photovoltaic array.